hyundonk/azure_landingzone_tutorial/README.md

 Option #2) Using Linux Machine

-Install an Azure Linux VM (e.g. Ubuntu 16.04 or later) instead of WSL
+When using WSL, sometimes terraform runs slow due to memory constraints.
+In such case, install an Azure Linux VM (e.g. Ubuntu 16.04 or later) instead of WSL

 ## Lab #4.
 Azure Landing Zones - level 0
 1. Install Azure CLI